chuanqisun/htmaa-2025/src/index.md

 2. Packaging design.
 How do I hold the components in place? especially the 3.5mm TRRS jacks which will receive physical stress.
 3. Physical interaction.
 How do I put buttons and sliding switch on the hand unit?
 I want a good tactile feel.
 4. LED lighting.
 How do make a ring that lights up around the TRRS socket?
 5. The CBA electronics shop inventory doesn't match what the website says.
-Need to follow up
+For example, the ESP32s are out of stock but the website didn't reflect that.

+And here are the things I can prototype now:

+1. Play voice from ESP32 over WiFi
+2. Capture sound from ESP32 over WiFi
+3. Address and light-up 4 LEDs with ESP32
+4. Encode and decode TRRS identities between two ESP32 boards